pattharock/hotzone_project/README.md

 # Hotzone

-A Django Web Application using DBScan algorihtm to perform clustering of COVID-19 cases in Honng Kong
+A Django Web Application using DBScan algorithm to perform clustering of COVID-19 cases in Hong Kong

 ### Deployed at